 “You ought to be the most offended of anybody,” he says to liberals, “If a dollar that could help a poor person is being squandered in some way.”

 The liberal response to former Governor Daniels’ quote is that he is hateful, racist, against the poor, against women, and mean.
-If Daniels followed the John McCain strategy of countering such charges, he would then spend so much of his time defending himself against the charge that his central message would get lost in the shuffle, and people would walk away thinking that he’s mean.
+If Daniels followed the John McCain strategy of countering such charges, he would then spend so much of his time defending himself against this charge that his central message would get lost in the shuffle, and people would walk away thinking that he’s mean.
 It’s called weaponzied compassion.

 When these numbers are put into actual and proverbial spreadsheets, it can be proven that while the welfare program has expanded exponentially in the last two generations, the needle of the poverty rate hasn’t moved much at all.
 This appears to be of less concern to liberal citizens, when as Daniels points out it should be their primary concern.